In January 2011, ECFA’s board established the Commission on Accountability and Policy for Religious Organizations ("the Commission").

 Mr. David L. Thompson is the vice president of public policy at the National Council of Nonprofits in Washington, DC, the nation’s largest nonprofit network representing over 25,000 charitable nonprofit organizations through their state associations.
 He previously served as director of government affairs at Independent Sector and as senior counsel and policy director to the Senate Health, Education, Labor and Pensions Committee.
 Mr. Thompson began his career in private law practice, specializing in labor and employment law.
 He holds a bachelor’s degree from Emory University and a law degree from the University of Georgia.

-Ms. Anne Wallestad is the interim CEO of DC-based BoardSource, the only national organization focused exclusively on strengthening nonprofit governance and inspiring board service.
+Ms. Anne Wallestad is the president & CEO of DC-based BoardSource, the only national organization focused exclusively on strengthening nonprofit governance and inspiring board service.
 Prior to joining BoardSource’s leadership team in 2008, Ms. Wallestad served in leadership roles with a number of local and national nonprofits, including the Human Rights Campaign, the Boys & Girls Clubs of Central Iowa, and the Gay & Lesbian Victory Fund and Leadership Institute.
 She is also an experienced trainer, and has worked with boards and volunteer networks to strengthen volunteer management, fundraising, and events planning skills.
 Ms. Wallestad holds a B.A. in English and Sociology from Drake University in Des Moines, Iowa, and currently serves as a member of the university’s regional advisory board for the Washington, DC metro area.